NowacekLab/Welcome/lesson1.md

 ## Getting set up with GitHub and GitHub Desktop

-1. Follow [instructions](https://www.atlassian.com/git/tutorials/install-git) to download and install Git onto your machine
+1. [Download](https://git-scm.com/) and install Git onto your machine
 2. Make a [GitHub](https://github.com/) account (you should have one if you are viewing this)
 3. Join the [Nowacek Lab](https://github.com/NowacekLab) organization (you should have already if you are viewing this)
 4. Download [GitHub Desktop](https://desktop.github.com/)